|

 years of service in other regiments.

-After the companies of the 196th were fully organized, the men were issued their new uniforms,
+When the organizing of the Companies was completed, the men were issued their new uniforms, and equipment.

 This consisted of a musket, bayonet and scabbard, canteen, blanket, frock coat, haversack